XPRNetwork/ts-smart-contract-docs/src/introduction/accounts-and-permissions.md

 ## Linked Account
 By utilizing permission links, we can limit the actions a specific permission can take.

-The 2 types of permission linking possible on Proton are:
+The 2 types of permission linking possible on XPR Network are:
 1. Link to a specific contract
    - e.g. link to `xtokens` to perform any action on the xtokens contract
 2. Link to a specific contract and action